Turkey Cranberry Sliders

-The next layer is the cheese.
+The last layer here is the cheese.
 You can use any type of cheese.
 I like a white cheese for these sliders and I’ve used Swiss, Gouda and Provolone.
 A good smoked Gouda is my favorite.

 Last, place the top half of the rolls over the cheese layer.
 Use a brush to spread the melted butter mixture over the rolls.
 If you don’t have a brush, you can spoon the melted butter over the rolls.
-Cook until cheese is melted and turkey is warmed through.
+Cook the rolls until cheese is melted and the turkey is heated.
 I cooked mine with tinfoil over the top for about 15 minutes, to keep the tops from getting too brown.
 After 15 minutes, take the tinfoil off and continue to cook for another 5-8 minutes.

 Remove from the oven and slice into individual sliders and serve immediately.
 If you have leftover gravy, it makes a great dip for these turkey sliders!
 Sliders are best served right after being removed from the oven.
 These don’t store or re-heat very well.